 “I didn’t steal those chickens.
-Me and Mills were about to begin our chores, when we sort of got off track,” said Graham sheepishly.
+Me and Mills were about to begin our chores, when we sort of got off track,” said Gramm sheepishly.
 “We didn’t do em.”

 “Yes I can see that,” replied GaGa with something like a smirk flashing across her face.
 “But I also know you didn’t steal anybody’s animals.
 You’re wicked, but you’re not bad.
 There’s something I need you to do.”